jon00042/wordfinder/README.md

 EXECUTION INSTRUCTIONS
 ======================
-1) Instantiate an instance of the image (as dicated by project requirements) with:
+1) Instantiate an instance of the image (as dictated by project requirements) with:

 $ docker run -d -p 8080:80 submission